-The aloe vera plant helps to remove harmful pollutants known as VOCs from the air, takes up carbon dioxide, and provides abundant oxygen back into the air around it.
+The aloe vera plant acts as an air purifier by removing harmful pollutants known as VOCs from the air, taking up carbon dioxide, and providing abundant oxygen back into the air around it.
 It’s a succulent, so it’s easy to maintain and doesn’t require much water at all.

 Let’s dive a little deeper into the features of this amazing plant.

 The “NASA” plants offered the additional benefit of eliminating volatile organic compounds, or VOC from the air.
 VOCs are chemicals that are typically released from building materials, furniture, cleaning supplies and other ever everyday products into the air in our homes slowly over time.
 You can read more about them here.

 The specific plants from the NASA study are most effective at removing these VOCs by several methods like: